core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 * URI Scheme: "coap+gatt"
 * Description: CoAP over Bluetooth GATT (sharing the footnote of coap+tcp)
 * Well-Known URI Support: yes, analogous to {{RFC7252}}

+## ble.arpa, ble-sd.arpa

+IANA is asked to create two new reserved domain names in the .arpa name space as described in {{!rfc6761}}: the suffixes `.ble.arpa` and `.ble-sd.arpa`.

+The expectation for Application Software are that no DNS resolution is attempted;
+instead, the hexadecimal prefix is processed into a binary address (6 bytes for `.ble.arpa`, arbitrary lengths for `.ble-sd.arpa`), and any operation on that address is pointed to the Bluetooth Low Energy device with the indicated MAC address or Service Data, respectively.

 # Security considerations